fhzhkunming/ST558_project4/README.md

 # ST558_Final_Project

 ## About this app
-This is a repo containing work from the final project for ST558 class.
+This is repo containing work from the final project for ST558 class.
 This project provides a straightforward Shiny application designed for exploratory data analysis and model fitting using an obesity dataset.
 The dataset, sourced from [kaggle](https://www.kaggle.com/datasets/aravindpcoder/obesity-or-cvd-risk-classifyregressorcluster), provides insights into estimating obesity levels in 14 to 61-year-old individuals from Mexico, Peru, and Colombia, based on their eating habits and physical conditions.
 The data contains 17 attributes and 2111 records, each labeled with the class variable 'NObesitydad' (Obesity Level).

 The application provides a comprehensive exploration of the obesity data, presenting visualizations through plots and tables based on user selections.
 Additionally, users have the option to manipulate model training, fitting, and prediction for a more interactive experience.